sanderslab/magellanmapper/README.md

 - If necessary, start a graphical server (eg `vncserver`) to run ImageJ/Fiji for stitching or for Mayavi dependency setup
 - Setup drives: `clrbrain/setup_server.sh -s`, where the `-s` flag can be removed on subsequent launches if the drives are already initialized
-- If Clrbrain has not been installed, install it with `clrbrain/setup_conda.sh` as above
+- If MagellanMapper has not been installed, install it with `clrbrain/setup_conda.sh` as above
 - Activate the Conda environment set up during installation
 - Run a pipeline, such as this command to fully process a multi-tile image with tile stitching, import to Numpy array, and cell detection, with AWS S3 import/export and Slack notifications along the way, followed by server clean-up/shutdown: